akoinesjr/find_store/README.md

 - Please write up a paragraph or two about how your solution works, any assumptions you made, or caveats about your implementation, and put it in a readme file.
 - Your solution should be well-tested in the testing framework of your choice.
 Commit the test suite to your repo.
+- The output format is not rigidly specified.
+Use your judgement for both the text and json formats.

 Send me a github link to the final project.